alielkhateeb/mui-image-slider/README.md

 open http://localhost:3001/ in browser

 ## License
-The files included in this repository are licensed under the MIT license.
+The files included in this repository are licensed under the ISC license.